TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 ### 2.4 Add the SDK to the project in Xcode

-> We recommend to use Xcode's group-feature to create a group for 3rd-party-libraries similar to the structure of our files on disk.
+> We recommend using Xcode's group-feature to create a group for 3rd-party-libraries similar to the structure of our files on disk.
 For example, similar to the file structure in 2.3 above, our projects have a group called `Vendor`.

 1. Make sure the `Project Navigator` is visible (⌘+1).
 2. Drag & drop `HockeySDK.embeddedframework` from your `Finder` to the `Vendor` group in `Xcode` using the `Project Navigator` on the left side.